DAYS OF WONDER

 Visions is a short film collaboratively created by young people with artist Chahine Fellahi in response to watching films selected from Screen Archive South East’s extensive early film collection.
 The concept emerged during a Wonder Club workshop focused on “the vision scene” and other early techniques developed by film pioneers of the Brighton School.
 The vision scene was frequently employed to convey subjective experiences – such as dreams, memories or hallucinations—using innovative techniques such as superimposition and double exposure.
 Young people were tasked with creating their own “vision” by selecting a film clip and interpreting it in a performative way.
 The resulting interpretations were compiled into a series of film “visions,” utilising a circular frame reminiscent of the formal approach often seen in vision scenes.
 This circular framing technique pays homage to the style of circular double exposures seen in films like George Albert Smith’s “Santa Klaus.”

-The Wonder Club team is Louise Conway and Zoe Montgomery.
+The Wonder Club team includes facilitator Louise Conway and artist Zoe Montgomery.

 Days of Wonder is produced by Corridor and videoclub in partnership with Brighton & Hove Museums and Screen Archive South East with support from Arts Council England and National Lottery Heritage Fund.